An Inquiry into the Existence of Theoretical Distributions

 Whitehead and Russell (1950) asserted that even if the whole human race becomes extinct, symbolic logic would persist.
 In their book Principia mathematica, they devoted tremendous efforts in an attempt to develop a fully self-sufficient and proved mathematical entity.
 However, this bold plan is seriously challenged by Kurt Godel, who proposed that a complete and consistent mathematical system is inherently impossible.

 Kurt Godel, the great mathematician who was strongly influenced by phenomenology, took an "intuitionistic" position.
 His famous Godel's theorem is a counterattack against Whitehead and Russell's notion.
 Phenomenology is a school of philosophy introduced by Husserl, which maintains that reality is the result of perceptual acts and we should "bracket" phenomena whereas their essences are unknown to us.
 Godel asserted that it is not a question whether there are some real objects "out there," rather, our sequences of acts construct our perceptions of so-called "reality."
-According to Godel, "despite their remoteness from sense experience, we do have something like a perception also of the objects of set theory¡KI don't see any reason why we should have less confidence in this kind of perception, i.e. in mathematical intuition, than in sense perception." (cited in Lindstrom, 2000, p.123)
+According to Godel, "Despite their remoteness from sense experience, we do have something like a perception also of the objects of set theory, as is seen from the fact that the axioms force themselves upon us as being true.
+I don’t see any reason why we should have any less confidence in this kind of perception, i.e. in mathematical intuition, than in sense perception." (cited in Lindstrom, 2000, p.123)

 In Godel's theorem, a system is either complete or consistent (Chaitin, 1998).
 Thus, logically speaking, it is impossible for us to fully "prove" any proposition.
 In our experience we intuit objects as complete and whole but indeed only parts of an object are reachable to us.
 If there is no mathematical entity, inferences based upon mathematics would be regarded as a leap of faith (Tieszen, 1992).